Skip to content

 A web application firewall acts as a security shield for your web applications.
 Operating at Layer 7 (the application layer), the ALB WAF inspects incoming traffic and blocks malicious requests such as bots, and common exploits before they can harm your backend services.
 It ensures safe traffic passes through while keeping threats at bay.

-The STACKIT ALB WAF is powered by the high performance Coraza engine and integrates seamlessly with the STACKIT Application Load Balancer (ALB).
+The STACKIT ALB WAF utilizes the Coraza engine and integrates seamlessly with the STACKIT Application Load Balancer (ALB).

 To see, which features the STACKIT ALB WAF currently supports, check out the ALB WAF features overview.